Which of the following are the stages of interphase in the cell c... | Channels for Pearson+

 1

 Understand that the cell cycle consists of interphase and the mitotic phase.
-Interphase is the period of growth and DNA replication, while the mitotic phase includes mitosis and cytokinesis.
+Interphase is the period of growth and preparation for cell division.

-Recognize that interphase is divided into three main stages: G1 (Gap 1), S (Synthesis), and G2 (Gap 2).
-These stages prepare the cell for division.
+Recognize that interphase is divided into three main stages: G1 phase (first gap), S phase (synthesis), and G2 phase (second gap).

-G1 phase is where the cell grows and carries out normal functions.
-It is also a checkpoint for the cell to ensure it is ready for DNA replication.
+In the G1 phase, the cell grows and carries out normal functions.
+It also prepares for DNA replication.

-S phase is where DNA replication occurs, resulting in the duplication of chromosomes.
+During the S phase, DNA replication occurs, resulting in the duplication of chromosomes.

-G2 phase is the final stage of interphase, where the cell continues to grow and prepares for mitosis, ensuring all DNA is replicated and undamaged.
+In the G2 phase, the cell continues to grow and prepares for mitosis, ensuring all necessary proteins and organelles are ready for cell division.

 Watch next